xilyflob/Divergence-Meter-0/README.md

 I've wanted to do Tom's divergence meter project basically since I first found it after watching the Steins;Gate show.
 Never actually had the drive to do it though.
 Don't ask me why, but at some point in 2021 I went to look at the site, only to find it gone.
 Wayback Machine has an archive, but more importantly whoever the saint is that runs brotoro.com made a complete functional rehost of the site, which is much less clunky than Wayback.
 Would definately say that almost losing that info really pushed me to start working on this.

 # Thanks
-* Jonathan from [SWISSNIXIE](http://www.swissnixie.com/) for helping me understand nixie tube amperage and resistance requirement as well as lending prototyping advice on the HV5623 drivers
+* Jonathan from [SWISSNIXIE](http://www.swissnixie.com/) for helping me understand nixie tube amperage and resistance requirement as well as lending prototyping advice on the HV5623 drivers.
+* John from [Taylor Electronics](https://www.shop-tes.com/) for providing data on the current usage of the 1364 HVPS in this specific application.
+* /r/PrintedCircuitBoard/ for doing their best to answer my questions

 # Licence
 Hardware: Creative Commons Attribution-ShareAlike 4.0 International